dosemedia/orchard-superset/README.md

 5) Commit and push changes to GitHub master branch.

 ### On the superset machine

+Note : docker/.env-prod file must exist, service account file (dose-data-warehouse-d3263ba8a9c6.json) must also exist in project root (a backup can be found in sharepoint).

 1) Connect to superset server (you may need to add your ssh key in the vm's connection settings - make sure to use "hosting" user)